 Raising Saint Kitts CBI Dependents Age from 25 to 30

-One of the most important reforms within the Citizenship by Investment framework directly affects Saint Kitts CBI Dependents, specifically the eligibility age of adult children.
-Previously, the program restricted dependent children to a maximum age of 25 and required proof of full-time education alongside financial support from the main applicant.
+One of the key reforms in the Citizenship by Investment framework directly impacts Saint Kitts CBI dependents, particularly the eligibility age for adult children.
+Previously, the program limited dependent children to a maximum age of 25.
+Applicants also had to provide proof of full-time education and demonstrate financial support for each dependent.

 Under the updated rules, Saint Kitts CBI Dependents can now be included up to the age of 30, provided the application is submitted before the dependent turns 30.
 This adjustment significantly enhances family eligibility and aligns Saint Kitts & Nevis with other competitive Caribbean citizenship programs.

-By expanding the age threshold, the Saint Kitts & Nevis program now better reflects modern family realities, where adult children often remain financially dependent for longer periods.
-As a result, Saint Kitts CBI Dependents eligibility becomes a stronger advantage for families seeking comprehensive second-citizenship planning, rather than a limitation compared to rival CBI jurisdictions.
+By raising the age threshold, the Saint Kitts & Nevis program now aligns better with modern family realities, where adult children often remain financially dependent longer.
+As a result, eligibility for Saint Kitts CBI dependents becomes a clear advantage for families seeking comprehensive second-citizenship planning, rather than a limitation compared with rival CBI jurisdictions.

 Cancellation of the Education Requirement